 Once all these things are taken into consideration, make sure you communicate any decision that is made.

 The last thing you want to do is leave an employee hanging without an answer.

-Lastly, a structured performance management process that is administered consistently and unbiased is the best defense against that unexpected employee demand – I want a raise!
+Lastly, a structured performance management process, that is administered consistently, and without bias, is the best defense against that unexpected employee demand – I want a raise!